BobVarioa/CookieClickerExtra/docs/index.md

 - New Variations of Sugar Lumps
 - Many new upgrades, Including:
   - New Kittens
-  - New flavors of Loreos
+  - New flavors of Loreols
   - New Portal themed upgrades
   - Misc. flavored cookies
 - A few new achievements